-In 2020, the library had to quickly change how we offered storytime and other programming to patrons due to the global pandemic.
+In 2020, the library had to quickly change how we offered storytime and other programming to patrons due to the pandemic.
 Within weeks of closing to the public, youth services staff began creating videos to post on the library’s YouTube channel.
-Since the pandemic started, I’ve created over 50 videos and counting for the channel.
+Between 2020 and 2022, I created over 150 videos.

 DIY Race Tracks was an inexpensive STEM program.
 Children in grades 1 through 5 used recycled materials and supplies the library already owns to build their own race tracks.
 The only expense was buying race cars to test the tracks.